-Important notice – COVID-19: As of March 16, 2020, qualification examinations are suspended until further notice.
-All exam sessions and all new registrations are suspended until further notice.
+Important notice: All exam sessions and all new registrations are suspended until further notice.
 When activities return to normal, the CCQ will contact all workers already registered to take or retake an exam to offer them a new date.

 Passing the examination is one of the conditions for access to the status of journeyperson.
 The qualification examination is intended essentially to assess your acquired skills upon completion of the apprenticeship in your trade or specialty.
 The exam questions, written and validated with expert journeypersons, cover all of the essential skills required for the trade or specialty.

 The exam usually contains between 50 and 70 multiple-choice questions, depending on the trade or specialty.
 Each question is written in plain language and has four response choices, of which only one is correct.
 To familiarize yourself with the type of question in a qualification examination, consult the examination sample questions.
 You may also consult the information sheet concerning your trade or specialty, which details the skills that may be covered in the exam questions.

 Codes or other reference documents may be supplied to you for certain specific exams.
 The questions may be formulated using either the imperial measuring system (inches, feet, pounds, etc.) or the metric system (centimetres, metres, kilograms, etc.).

 The exam is offered in English and French and lasts a maximum of three hours.

 The exam is for people in the following situations: